recursedev54/Mirror-Scope/Readme.md

 19. Ui customization mode where you can change every color of every element and default color of tracks 1-18
 20. Each track glows or glimmers it’s color
 21. Pocket sampler allows you to easily resample audio and from around the daw
+- # Tape Workflow
+  - In Mirror, the tape workflow is facilitated by several key features that work together to emulate the flexibility of analog tape recording in a digital environment.
+The DAW allows for multiple timelines, with the added ability to clone or 'Mirror' these timelines.
+Users can swiftly switch between timelines using arrow keys, providing a more immediate and intuitive navigation than traditional tab-based interfaces.
+Mirror incorporates a powerful file loading system that enables users to load entire projects, individual stems, audio, and data elements.
+This allows for granular control over which parts of a project are brought into a new timeline.
+A standout feature is the baked-in tape emulation on each track's preamp, controllable from the stereo bus.
+This approach provides authentic tape harmonics for each individual track, offering a faithful emulation of tape sound that goes beyond applying effects to the master bus.
+The DAW also offers single-knob controls for global MIDI transposition, playback speed adjustment, and pitch shifting of audio.
+These features allow for quick experimentation with key and tempo, essential to the tape workflow concept.
+Tape workflow also allows you to record midi instruments and plugins directly onto the track itself, without sending through a bus to another track.
 - # Ai enhanced
   - Who are the Ai in the daw?
     - Dawbreii